gustafn/compile-sketch/README.md

-This is a simple infrastructure to compile sketches on the Intel Galileo.
-Compiling sketches on the Intel Galileo is particular useful for clanton-full Linux installations based on eglibc (see e.g. http://www.malinov.com/Home/sergey-s-blog) where one installs a rich set of linux command on an SD card and boots the Galileo from there.
+This is a simple infrastructure to compile Arduino sketches on the Intel Galileo.
+Compiling sketches on the Intel Galileo is particular useful for clanton-full Linux installations based on eglibc (see e.g. http://www.malinov.com/Home/sergey-s-blog) where one installs a rich set of linux command on an SD card and boots the Galileo from this card.

 Background: By default, the Arduino IDE builds sources for ulibc, which are cross-compliled on a PC and downloaded via USB to the board. ulibc